hap196/portfolio-website/app/blog/posts/favorites.md

 - _Avengers: Endgame_

 books
-- _Stories of Your Life_ and Others by Ted Chiang
+- _Stories of Your Life and Others_ by Ted Chiang
+- _Exhalation_ by Ted Chiang
+- _The Three-Body Problem_ by Cixin Liu
 - _Alexander Hamilton_ by Ron Chernow
-- _The Three-Body Problem_ by Cixin Liu
 - _Night_ by Elie Wiesel
-- _Catch-22_ by Joseph Heller

 places
 - Taipei, Taiwan